Rafflesia: Java

 R. zollingeriana is the endemic species of Java, with limited population in Meru Betiri National Park, East Java.
 In West Java, Gede Pangrango National Park and Mount Salak is a known habitat for R.rochussenii, while the species of R. patma can be found in Pangandaran and Nusakambangan Nature Reserve.

 Borneo

-Species native to Borneo include R. arnoldii, R. cantleyi, R. hasseltii, R. keithii, R. kerrii, R. pricei, R. tengku-adlinii and R. tuan-mudae.
+Species native to Borneo include R. arnoldii, R. cantleyi, R. harjatiae, R. hasseltii, R. keithii, R. kerrii, R. pricei, R. tengku-adlinii and R. tuan-mudae.
 R. arnoldii boasts the world's largest single bloom.

 R. keithii is an endemic species in Sabah and the largest among the three species of Rafflesia found in Sabah.
 The flower size is between 60 cm to 80 cm.
 Due to its size, the flower is generally found on the forest floor growing on the underground stem or root of Tetrastigma lanceolarium.
 R. keithii can be mostly found around the area of Poring, Sabah.

+The Philippine Archipelago

+Visayas

+The species of Rafflesia can be found in Panay from within the Sibalom Natural Park and the surrounding mountainous regions of the Central Panay Mountain Range and sightings of this plant have been found and noted in the towns of San Remigio, Culasi, Valderrama, Barbaza and Sebaste and also in Iloilo most particularly in the towns of Miagao, Igbaras, Leon, Alimodian, San Joaquin and Calinog.